johnbeve/PHI-696/Project-1/README.md

 5. Select two formulas defined in ALC from question 4 to form the basis of a T-Box.
 Supplement this T-box with whatever other axioms you like, as well as an A-box, so that you ultimately construct a knowledge base K = (T,A).
 Provide a _model_ of K. This may be graphical or symbolic or both.

-I could not complete #4.
+I did not complete #4.

 6. Explain the difference - using natural language - between the first-order prefixes:
   ```